 Step 11: Optional - Be Referred to Other Keiretsu Forum Chapters

-After presenting to the six Keiretsu Northwest and Rockies Chapters and receiving investment traction from Members, presenting companies then have the unique opportunity to present to other chapters of their choice around the country or around the world.
+After presenting to the eight Keiretsu Northwest and Rockies Chapters and receiving investment traction from Members, presenting companies then have the unique opportunity to present to other chapters of their choice around the country or around the world.
 Members of each chapter conduct their own due diligence and make their own investment decisions, however they benefit greatly from shared due diligence and seeing what traction companies were able to gain from other chapters.

 Contact: Please contact Keiretsu Forum Entrepreneur Director Juan Arango at email@example.com or (206) 910-0322 with any questions about presenting.
 Feel free to ask about attending a Forum as a one-time guest to observe our unique process before deciding to start the presentation process.